 In a previous life, I was a late addition to the project team of a $40,000,000 ERP implementation.
-It was my first EPR implementation and they were weeks away from go-live at their first of many manufacturing plants across the country.
+It was my first EPR system implementation and they were weeks away from go-live at their first of many manufacturing plants across the country.
 The project team spotted a hole in their deployment plan and brought me in to fill the void.
 My role was to support the go-live in the warehouse in the days before and weeks after go-live, facilitating the shipping and receiving functions of the plant.
 I was told the people in the department were trained, the new hand-held scanning technology was in place, and the cutover to the new ERP system should proceed smoothly.

 We went live on the new system, and the people in the warehouse looked at me for direction on what they should be doing.
 While they had been trained on how to “use” the new system to create and edit records, and other basic features of the EPR platform, no one had trained them on their core daily functions of shipping and receiving using the new system.
 Very quickly there were dozens of trailers to be loaded, more to be unloaded, and new shipments scheduled based on the upcoming production schedule.
-I walked into a buzz-saw of deployment and learned a lesson that has become core to how Empellor supports EPR implementations of Dynamics CRM.
+I walked into a buzz-saw of deployment and learned a lesson that has become core to how Empellor supports EPR system implementation of Dynamics CRM.

 For users of new technology to be effective at utilizing the technology to do their jobs, there have to be clearly defined processes.
 Ideally, these processes are built upon best practices.
 Prior to the deployment, the users have to be trained using those processes while using the new technology.
 Finally, each user must past tests demonstrating they are able to execute the processes effectively.
 It sounds simple, but can be very difficult for companies that have experienced rapid growth, changes in management, or have never taken the time to document their core processes or define best practices.